 As we enter fiscal year 2025-26, we do so nearly debt-free in terms of construction activity.
-The remaining loans on the City's senior living complex, Meadowbrook Commons, and the Ice Arena are in their final few years of payments.
-The only remaining governmental debt is on the construction loans tied to the Novi Public Library.
+The remaining loans on the City's senior living complex, Meadowbrook Commons, and the Ice Arena have been retired.
+The only remaining debt is on the construction loans tied to the Novi Public Library.
 Those will be retired by the end of calendar year 2026.
-However, as this budget plan is implemented, the City will be going before the voters in August 2025, requesting the construction of new public safety facilities with a total construction cost not to exceed \$120 million.
-If that ballot initiative passes, this budget will reflect the new debt obligations
+However, as this budget plan is presented, the City will be going before the voters in August 2025, requesting the construction of new public safety facilities with a total construction cost not to exceed \$120 million.
+If that ballot initiative passes, the following proposed budget will reflect the new debt obligations.